Elizabeth Warren And Kamala Harris Share A Hug In Viral Twitter Video

 — Vox (@voxdotcom) August 8, 2019

-The two, notably, have not yet faced off at a presidential debate.
-In the first set of debates hosted by NBC News in June and the second set of debates hosted at the end of July by CNN, the two candidates faced off on different nights of the two-night debate events.
-Harris notably sparred with former Vice President Joe Biden at the debates in both June and July.
+Notable, the two have not yet faced off during a presidential debate.
+In the first set of debates hosted by NBC News in June and the second set of debates hosted at the end of July by CNN, the two candidates showed up on different nights during the two-night debate events.
+Harris notably sparred with former Vice President Joe Biden at both the June and July debates.

-According to RealClearPolitics, Warren currently places second in the still-crowded Democratic primary race.
+According to RealClearPolitics, Warren currently places second in the still crowded Democratic primary race.
 Warren is about 12.5 points behind current front-runner former Vice President Joe Biden.
-Harris, who faced the biggest drop of any candidate following her performance in CNN’s July debate per Vanity Fair, sits in fourth place in the race behind Biden, Warren, and Vermont Sen. Bernie Sanders.
+Harris, who faced the biggest drop of any candidate following her performance during CNN’s July debate, per Vanity Fair, sits in fourth place in the race behind Biden, Warren and Vermont Sen. Bernie Sanders.

-According to a report from Politico, the chance encounter happened at a time when Harris is trying to refocus her Iowa strategy after being largely absent there so far in the primary race.
+According to a Politico report, the chance encounter happened at a time when Harris is trying to refocus her Iowa strategy after being largely absent there so far in the primary race.